 What is Universal Credit?

-Universal Credit is a new benefit, gradually replacing certain existing means-tested benefits.
+Universal Credit is gradually replacing certain existing means-tested benefits.

 It’s slowly being rolled out nationally, so whether you can claim it will depend on where you live.